spraakbanken/saldowsd-rs/README.md

-# wsd-rs
+# saldowsd-rs

-A rewrite of [sparv-wsd](https://github.com/spraakbanken/sparv-wsd) in Rust.
+A rewrite of the Java app `saldowsd.jar` in [sparv-wsd](https://github.com/spraakbanken/sparv-wsd) in Rust.

 ## Usage